 Children who had received school meals and language scores

 To determine whether the total language scores of children who had received school meals (n=18) differed from those who did not, an independent sample t-test was performed (n=58).
 A visual examination of a boxplot showed that there were no outliers in the data (some outliers I need to ask Nicola, P 58) Kolmogorov- Smirnov test ((p < .05) found that total language scores and accessing counsellings were not normally distributed.
 Levene's test of homogeneity for equality of variances found that variances were homogeneous (p = 0.053).
 T-test results indicated that mean total language score for accessing counsellings (M = 17.89, SD = 3.546 was not statistically different from that of children who did not (M = 18.38, SD = 3.493), with a none statistically significant effect, t (74) = -.518, p = 0.606.
-The calculated and found to be as d = 0.13922., which is a small effect size based on Chohen’s d guidelines.
+The calculated and found to be as d = 0.13922., which is a small effect size based on Cohen’s d guidelines.

 Accessing counsellings services and language scores

 In regard to children who accessed counsellings services at the time or priory to language screenings, an independent sample t test was performed to determine whether there were differences between total language scores of children accessing counsellings (n=6) and children who did not have access (n=72).
 A visual examination a boxplot showed that there were no outliers in the data.
 Kolmogorov- Smirn ov test ((p < .05) found that total language scores and accessing counsellings were not normally distributed.
 The Levene's test of homogeneity for equality of variances found that variances were homogeneous (p = 0.241).
 T- test results indicated that mean total language scores for children accessing counsellings (M = 20.83, SD = 4.833) was not statistically different from that of children who were not accessing counsellings (M = 17.91, SD = 3.180), with a statistically significant effect, t (71) = 2.064, p = 0.043.
-The calculated and found to be as d = 0.713786., which is a small effect size based on the Chohen’s d guidelines.
+The calculated and found to be as d = 0.713786., which is a small effect size based on the Cohen’s d guidelines.
 But these results could be problematic as the sample size for children accessing the counsellings very small.

 Speak second languages and language scores